roeger/icaps25.github.io/content/organization/paper_classification_system.md

   - Planning and scheduling occurs with a human in or on the loop, and hence models take into account quantitative or qualitative aspects of human cognition.
 - Applications (Special Topic)
-  - Industrial applications of planning and scheduling technologies in engineering and administration.
-Submissions to this topic are processed via a slightly different workflow that acknowledges the gaps between academic research and engineering.
+  - Applications of planning and scheduling technologies in Engineering, Management in enterprise environments.
+Submissions to this topic are processed via a slightly different workflow that acknowledges the gaps between academic research and applied engineering in a commercial enterprise.

 ## Subject Tags